 4. Cleaning your stove

-The best way to clean a stove is going to depend on the type of stove you have.
-If you have a glass range stovetop, use a non-abrasive cleaner, let sit and wipe down with microfiber towel.
-With an electric stove, remove the hotplates from the stove and clean with a strong cleaner and brillo pad.
+The best way to clean a stove depends on its type.
+If you have a glass range stovetop, use a non-abrasive cleaner, let it sit, and wipe it down with a microfiber towel.
+With an electric stove, remove the hotplates and clean with a strong cleaner and brillo pad.
 If you have a gas stove, wash the burners with detergent and water and scrub the stains with a toothbrush.

 5. Cleaning out the refrigerator